College Factual by our College Data Analytics Team

 #2 Best Quality In OR

-There were about 3 linguistics and comparative literature students who graduated with this degree at Lewis and Clark College in the most recent data year.
+There were roughly 3 linguistics and comparative literature individuals who graduated with this degree at Lewis and Clark College in the most recent year we have data available.

 More information about a bachelor’s in linguistics and comparative literature from Lewis & Clark College